The Pros and Cons of Living Near a Lake

 Being able to move in inches of water, a paddleboard allows you to explore areas of the lake that you aren’t always able to access.

-Beauty #5: No Fees by the Lake
+There are Less Fees to Pay by the Lake

 Living near, or on, the lake saves fees you would otherwise incur.